Apply for Financial Aid

 Step 4 – Complete a Southern State Scholarship Application

-Southern State offers several types of scholarships for our new and returning students.
+Southern State offers several types of scholarships for our new and returning students that can be applied for online.
+Learn how at:

 Financial Aid for Senior Citizens